python/docs-community/docs/workgroup/charter.rst

 - Mariatta Wijaya
 - Julien Palard (Lead, Infrastructure/Localization)

-The workgroup may expand to up to 20 members with a 25% or higher representation of community who are not core developers.
+The workgroup may expand to up to 20 members, with a 25% or higher representation of community members who are not core developers.

-The Workgroup members will act as the Editorial Board and will make decisions on controversial content, if needed.
+The workgroup members will act as the editorial board for the Python documentation and make decisions on controversial content, if needed.

 Although not part of this workgroup, a Documentation Team will also be created.
-The Documentation Team will be contributors to documentation who participate regularly to CPython documentation and monthly meetings (synchronously or asynchronously).
-A goal of this team will be to build a global community around CPython documentation.
+The Documentation Team will be regular contributors to the CPython documentation and attend the monthly meetings (synchronously or asynchronously).
+The goal of this team will be to build a global community around the CPython documentation.